 The largest supported bail service in the country, Reconnect Supported Bail is a programme for 12-17 year old young people who have appeared in Youth Court.
 Subject to Court orders, the programme drives and supports youth to comply with their bail conditions and minimise potential risks to the community, whilst nurturing and assisting whanau to promote a positive future at home.

-The six-week programme provides intensive community-based support and services that aims to:
+The six week (with some flexibility) programme provides intensive community-based support and services that aims to:

 - Assist young people to comply with bail conditions during the remand period.

-- Assist family/whanau to ensure they are able to monitor and supervise their young person.
+- Assist family/whanau to ensure they can support and supervise their young person.